 On this comprehensive journey to Italy, immerse yourself in this beautiful Mediterranean country with ancient history, scenic landscapes, and up-close glimpses of daily Italian life.
-On this trip sponsored by Travel For Teens and The Gow School, fall in love with one of the world’s top destinations on a classic adventure through Italy this summer!
+On this trip sponsored by Travel For Teens and The Gow School, fall in love with one of the world’s top destinations on a classic adventure through Italy!
 Discover the best of Italy’s mouthwatering cuisine, awe-inspiring art, charming villas and vineyards, fascinating history and ruins, and renowned shopping.
 With vibrant cities, the Tuscan countryside, and picture perfect coastline, you’ll experience everything that makes Italy so incredible and diverse.

 We begin this trip of a lifetime in Venice, every traveler’s dream destination, where we’ll explore the winding canals and ride vaporetto boats around the lagoon.
 From there we head to Parma for cooking classes and food tastings, an integral part of the Italian experience.
 Then we dive into the world of Renaissance in Florence and see Michelangelo’s masterpieces up close in person.
 Our trip will end in the Eternal City, where students will see firsthand the ancient structures that shaped the culture of the Roman Empire.
 Join us for the chance to immerse yourself in the best of Italy and leave with memories that last a lifetime!

 Lead Chaperone Heidi Baust firstname.lastname@example.org welcomes Gow Students and parents to reach out to them via email with any questions ahead of registering.